Bontempogianpaolo1/Consunsus-on-multi-omics/README.md

 # Setup

-The code is freely accessible , while mRNA, miRNA and meth data can be obtained from the GDC database\citep{lia_corrales_2015_15991} or upon request to the authors.
+The code is freely accessible , while mRNA, miRNA and meth data can be obtained from the [GDC database](https://portal.gdc.cancer.gov/) or upon request to the authors.

 After the download run the Data/Anomalies_Data_normalize.py to normalize and prepocess data.
 To have a visualization of the data run Data/pca_visualization.ipynb.